AtomLinter/linter-rubocop/README.md

 'linter-rubocop':
   'rubocopExecutablePath': null #rubocop path. run 'which rubocop' to find the path
 ```
+**Note**: This plugin finds the nearest .rubocop.yml file and uses the --config command line argument to use that file, so you may not use the --config argument in the linter settings.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: